replicatedhq/replicated-docs/docs/intro-replicated.md

 # What is Replicated?

-Replicated is an enterprise software distribution platform that lets vendors package and securely distribute their application to diverse customer environments, including both on-premises and cloud environments.
+Replicated is an enterprise software distribution platform that lets vendors package their application using Kubernetes manifests or Helm charts and securely distribute their application to diverse customer environments, including both on-premises and cloud environments.

-Replicated packages the vendor's application using a set of Kubernetes manifests or Helm charts, and installs the application on a Kubernetes cluster in the customer's environment.
-For customers who do not have an existing Kubernetes cluster, Replicated provisions a new cluster on the customer's VM and installs the application.
+## Replicated Components

 Replicated includes several components that make it easier for vendors to manage their applications, release channels, customer licenses, image registries, and more.
 Replicated components and features also make it easier for the enterprise users of the application to install, update, and manage their application instance.

-## Replicated Components

-The Replicated product is comprised of the following components:

 ![What is Replicated?](/images/what-is-replicated.png)